blottingitup/Sogang-CSE4170_CSEG483/README.md

 This repository contains the code submitted for
 **Introduction to Computer Graphics (CSE4170)** and **Introduction to GPU Programming (CSEG483)**.
+The main objective is to enhance the given base code.
 Direct copy is not recommended, but taking reference to *whisk up* some code of your own will be just fine.

 ---